lit/lit-element/README.md

   By default, this method always returns true, but this can be customized as an optimization to avoid updating work when changes occur, which should not be rendered.

-  * `update()` (protected): This method calls `render()` and then uses `lit-html` in order to render the template DOM.
-Implement to directly control rendered DOM.
+  * `update(changedProperties)` (protected): This method calls `render()` and then uses `lit-html` in order to render the template DOM.
+It also updates any reflected attributes based on property values.
+Setting properties inside this method will *not* trigger the element to update.
-  Typically this is not needed as `lit-html` can be used in the `render` method to set properties, attributes, and event listeners.
-However, it is sometimes useful for calling methods on rendered elements, for example focusing an input:
-  `this.shadowRoot.querySelector('input').focus()`.
-The `changedProperties` argument is a Map with keys for the changed properties pointing to their previous values.
-  Note, calling `super.update()` is required.
-Before calling `super.update()`, changes made to properties do not trigger `invalidate()`, after calling `super.update()`, changes do trigger `invalidate()`.

-  * `firstRendered()`: (protected) Called after the element's DOM has been updated the first time.
-This method can be useful for capturing references to rendered static nodes that must be directly acted upon, for example in `update()`.
+  * `firstUpdated()`: (protected) Called after the element's DOM has been updated the first time.
+This method can be useful for capturing references to rendered static nodes that must be directly acted upon, for example in `updated()`.
+Setting properties inside this method will trigger the element to update.

+  * `updated(changedProperties)`: (protected) Called whenever the element's DOM has been updated and rendered.
+Implement to perform post updating tasks via DOM APIs, for example, focusing an element.
+Setting properties inside this method will trigger the element to update.

   * `updateComplete`: Returns a Promise that resolves when the element has completed updating that resolves to a boolean value that is `true` if the element completed the update without triggering another update.
 This can happen if a property is set in `update()` after the call to `super.update()` for example.
 This getter can be